 - If the Oracle system identifier (SID) of the database is more than 8 characters, then you would need to update the Net service name in the tnsnames.ora file before running DVCA.
-See Oracle Database Vault Release Notes for more information. - DVCA should also be run before and after installing database options like Spatial, Java, and Intermedia.
+See Oracle Database Vault Release Notes for AIX 5L Based Systems (64-Bit) for more information. - DVCA should also be run before and after installing database options like Spatial, Java, and Intermedia.
 See Oracle Database Vault Administrator's Guide for more details.